The Parable of the Yeast (Parable of the Leaven)

 - What is the main point of the Parable of the Yeast?

-- The Parable of the Yeast reflection
+- The Parable of the Yeast Meaning and Reflection

 - Why is Yeast like the Kingdom of God?

-- The Parable of the Leaven
+- The Parable of the Leaven Explained

 - Parable of the Yeast Commentary